 Exposure Highlight Priority

-It’s like all the modes are Center Weighted + Highlight Priority, Multi Weighted + Highlight Priority, Full + Highlight Priority.
+All modes are Center Weighted + Highlight Priority, Multi Weighted + Highlight Priority, Full + Highlight Priority.
 Then they also give us Highlight Priority.
 Seems redundant.
 I wish the camera worked more like other brands here.

 Focus Assist Exposure Shift